Dental Restoration: 5 Different Types of Tooth Fillings

+Dental fillings are so important because we restore the function, integrity, morphology, and aesthetic of the decayed tooth!
 When it comes to having a cavity filled, it’s important to know that you have the right to decide, after consultation with your dentist, what treatments and materials are used for your dental care.
-Your dentist considers materials to use on an individualized basis, taking into account the size and location of your cavity.
-Cosmetic considerations, how long the filling could last, insurance coverage and out of pocket costs are some other factors you might want to consider.
+Your dentist considers materials to use on an individualized basis, considering the size and location of your cavity.
+Cosmetic considerations, how long the filling could last, insurance coverage, and out-of-pocket costs are some other factors you might want to consider.
 The ADA encourages you to talk with your dentist so that together you may choose the material that’s right for you.
-Here are some common dental filling options:

 Dental amalgam, sometimes described as "silver-colored" fillings, is made from a combination of metals that include mercury, silver, tin, and copper.
 Dental amalgam has been used for generations by dentists.
-Amalgam is very durable and more affordable than tooth-colored or gold fillings; however tooth-colored materials are more natural looking.
+Traditional amalgam tooth fillings are of lower cost compared to other types of fillings and are completed in just one visit.
+However, amalgam fillings are less attractive and may tend to expand and contract, meaning that they may cause a tooth to crack as compared with other filling materials.

-Gold fillings, also called inlays or onlays, are composed of an alloy of gold, copper and other metals.
-Gold has been used in dentistry for more than 1,000 years due to its durability; however, gold is more costly than amalgam and not natural looking like tooth-colored fillings.
+Gold fillings are composed of an alloy of gold, copper, and other metals.
+Gold has been used in dentistry for more than 1,000 years due to its durability.
+They are sturdy and non-corrosive.
+However, gold fillings cost much more than traditional silver amalgam fillings.
+Gold tooth filings will also require more than one visit for fitting.